kehan777/ab-gen/README.md

 # Antibody library design with Transformer and Deep Reinforcement Learning
 This is the source code for AB-Gen, a tool for antibody library design.
-It can efficiently explore the antibody space and design CDRH3 sequences that fulfill muti-property constaints.
+It can efficiently explore the antibody space and design CDRH3 sequences that fulfill multi-property constraints.

 ![Pipeline](./figures/pipeline.jpg)